site-logo

 Identifying Priorities for Risk Assessment

-With 228 million cases of malaria worldwide in 2018, novel approaches to managing this debilitating disease are needed.
+With almost 263 million estimated cases of malaria worldwide in 2023, novel approaches to managing this debilitating disease are needed.
 We are advancing understanding of the underlying technology and helping stakeholders identify priorities for risk assessment of the use of gene drive to control the mosquito vectors that spread this disease.

 LEARN MORE